Citizen Science Projects

 - Marine debris monitoring, using a protocol developed by the National Oceanic and Atmospheric Administration (NOAA).
 This project also involves consistent monthly surveys and produces scientifically useful data.
 We are working at 11 sites, and need additional volunteers to shore up the teams working on a number of them.
 See this background paper for more information.

-- The sea star wasting syndrome survey, another project that utilizes a formal protocol (developed by PISCO, the Partnership for Interdisciplinary Studies of Coastal Oceans, based at Oregon State University) and produces scientific data.
+- The sea star population survey, another project that utilizes a formal protocol (developed by PISCO, the Partnership for Interdisciplinary Studies of Coastal Oceans, based at Oregon State University) and produces scientific data.
 We have teams working at several sites, but need more volunteers to expand the project.
 Go here for more details.

 - Marine mammal stranding, in cooperation with Oregon Marine Mammal Stranding Network.
 This isn't a formal survey, but we actively train and encourage all CoastWatch mile adopters and other volunteers to report all stranded animals, alive or dead, and provide a form on our website that goes directly to the stranding network.
 This work produces data points for the stranding network.